 Key Steps Gymnastics Competition (Year 3 and 4) - Wednesday 30th January

-This week we were proud to take two teams to represent Meridian at the gymnastics competition held at Comberton Village College.
+This week we were proud to take an A and a B team to represent Meridian at the gymnastics competition held at Comberton Village College.
 The children had to learn two difficult routines and performed individually under very intense conditions!
 They performed with grace and confidence.
 Well done team!